What we do and our charitable purposes.

-It was after Dave Phillips death when I posted a heartfelt open letter to the public on a little known facebook group – ThinBlueLineUK – which then went internationally viral, that I became involved in this charity.
+It was after Dave Phillips death when I posted a heartfelt open letter to the public on a then little known facebook group – ThinBlueLineUK .
+The letter went internationally viral, and as a result of the support offered by the founder Gary, I then became involved in the charity.

 The ThinBlueLineUK has gone further in creating a range of products available for purchase.

-Most of my front line service has been in the unique environment of the border areas, Newry and Armagh.
-I’m a firm believer in the camaraderie these areas still maintain, and this has often been important over the years, none more so than when losing four good friends and colleagues to a road traffic tragedy in Warrenpoint.
+Most of my front line service, including the add on of Family Liaison, was in the unique environment of the border areas, Newry and Armagh.
+I’m a firm believer in the camaraderie these areas still maintain, and this had often been important over the years, none more so than when losing four good friends and colleagues to a road traffic tragedy in Warrenpoint.

-I am delighted and honoured to part of this fabulous charity and look forward to the exciting future with The Thin Blue Line UK.
+I am delighted and honoured to keep volunteering with this fabulous charity and look forward to the exciting future with The Thin Blue Line UK.

 Lisa Dolan is a serving Police Officer of 21 years, with a back ground in Firearms, Public Protection and complex investigations.